SirMysterion/wiki-techpatix/networking/Addressing.md

 | BR-FS-01.techpatix.com    | 172.16.210.15 | VLAN 10  |

 # IPv6
-IPv6 is porvided via Hurricane Electric's [Tunnel Broker](https://tunnelbroker.net/) Service.
+IPv6 is provided via Hurricane Electric's [Tunnel Broker](https://tunnelbroker.net/) Service.
 The tunnel is terminated on the Edge router as a 6in4 tunnel.
 Each tunnel is provided a point to point /64 subnet address as well an assigned routed /48 network.

 |          | Tunnel Endpoints     | Routed /64: (Not In use) | Routed /48:        |
 | -------- |:--------------------:| :-----------------------:| :-----------------:|